Training / Education

 Nanotech Facilities Minicourses

-NNF will host annual three-day Minicourses for new users, both local and external, taught by NNF’s Facility Specialists and faculty.
-Visiting students, postdocs, and industry representatives will learn more in depth information about the NNF structure, research thrusts, and operational procedures.
-These courses will offer information about the equipment, processes and opportunities at NNF along with actual hands-on experiences.
-Dates: June 20-22.
+NNF hosts annual Minicourses for new users, both local and external, taught by NNF’s Facility Specialists and faculty.
+Visiting students, postdocs, and industry representatives learn more in depth information about the NNF structure, research thrusts, and operational procedures.
+These courses offer information about the equipment, processes and opportunities at NNF along with actual hands-on experiences.

 K-8 Students: After-School Program

-Faculty members, students and staff will provide regular programming during the school year for a Nanoscience After School Program at Culler Middle School.
-One hour presentations will be given to students who have limited knowledge of nanoscience.
-Information will include videos, hands-on activities, giveaways and discussions of nano applications which provides a broad overview of nanoscience/nanotechnology as a field with many career opportunities.
+Faculty members, students and staff provide regular programming during the school year for Nanoscience After School Programs.
+One hour presentations are given to students who have limited knowledge of nanoscience.
+Information includes videos, hands-on activities, giveaways and discussions of nano applications which provides a broad overview of nanoscience/nanotechnology as a field with many career opportunities.
 Students gain a more comprehensive understanding through activities that introduce them to the unique properties at the nanoscale.
-Professors presenting will be from the Chemistry, Engineering, and Physics departments with help from NCMN Undergraduate Outreach Fellows and staff.
+Professors presenting will be from the Chemistry, Engineering, and Physics departments with help from NCMN Undergraduate Outreach Fellows and NNF staff.

 K-8 Students: Summer STEM Camp

-This summer NNF will provide a summer 3 day Nano/STEM class at Culler Middle School involving over 100 students!
-Information will include videos, hands-on activities, giveaways and discussions of science applications which will provide a broad overview of Nano/STEM fields with many career opportunities.
-Students will gain a more comprehensive understanding through activities that introduced them to STEM concepts.
+Each summer NNF provides summer Nano/STEM class at local middle schools involving hundreds of students!
+Information includes videos, hands-on activities, giveaways, and discussions of science applications which provide a broad overview of Nano/STEM fields with many career opportunities.
+Students gain a more comprehensive understanding through activities that introduce them to STEM concepts.

 High School: NNF Nanoscience Camp Partnership